unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 Because Uno Platform apps are native mobile apps, you can embed any native control on a per platform basis into an Uno Platform app.

 Uno Platform views inherit from the base native view defined in .NET binding or the native framework itself, you can incorporate native views into your app's visual tree.
-You can watch this example [video](https://www.youtube.com/watch?v=4Cwzk8dDHs0).
+For more information, see [UnoConf 2021 - Using Native Controls in Uno Platform Apps](https://www.youtube.com/watch?v=4Cwzk8dDHs0).

 Your app's powerful visual tree can also render native components through embedding in Skia targets.

 ## Choice of presentation framework

-With Uno Platform you get a choice of your favorite presentation framework – MVVM, Prism or Uno Platform in-box MVUX/Reactive.
+With Uno Platform, you get a choice of your favorite presentation framework – MVVM, Prism, or Uno Platform in-box MVUX/Reactive.

 ## Support for SQLite